Meet The Teachers

 Rakefet joined the School in 2013 following a successful 10 year career in non-profits and higher education in New York City and San Francisco.
 She discovered the music during SXSW when she saw Rattletree play a World Music Showcase.
 While she had no idea what a marimba was or where exactly Zimbabwe is, she knew that it was special.

 Rakefet’s mission is to build the marimba community through performance, education and parties!
-In addition to her work at the School, Rakefet serves as the Booking Agent and PR/Marketing Director for Rattletree.
+In addition to her work at the School, Rakefet serves as the Booking Agent and PR/Marketing Director for Rattletree and the student marimba bands.